mideind/Embla_iOS/README.md

 $ pod install
 ```

 Once installation is complete, open `Embla.xcworkspace` with Xcode and build.
-Alternatively, you can build an unsigned app binary by running a build script from the repository root:
+Alternatively, you can build an unsigned debug app binary by running the build script from the repository root:

 ```
 $ ./build.sh
 ```

-NB: In order to function correctly, the app requires a valid API key for Google's Speech API.
+NB: In order to function correctly, the app requires a valid API key for Google's Speech-to-Text API.
 The key should be saved in the following text file:

 * `Keys/GoogleAPI.key`

 ## Credits

 The Embla iOS client uses Carnegie Mellon University's [Pocketsphinx](https://github.com/cmusphinx/pocketsphinx) library, the [CMU CMUCMLTK](http://cmusphinx.sourceforge.net) library, Politepix’s [OpenEars](http://www.politepix.com/openears) and Google's Speech-to-Text API for speech recognition.
-Speech synthesis is accomplished via the Amazon Polly API.

 ## GPL License